scarrazza/apfel/README.md

 APFEL is able to perform DGLAP evolution up to NNLO in QCD and to LO in QED, both with pole and MSbar masses.
-The coupled DGLAP QCD+QED evolution equations are solved in x-space by means of higher order interpolations and Runge-Kutta techniques, and allows to explore different options for the treatment of subleading terms.
+The coupled DGLAP QCD+QED evolution equations are solved in x-space by means of higher order interpolations and Runge-Kutta techniques, allowing to explore different options for the treatment of subleading terms.

 The APFEL library implements the following tools: